-ii.
+- ii.
 Factor D' Derivation.
 The estimates of Factor D' for each waiver year are included in Item J-1.
-The basis of these estimates is as follows:

-Factor D' for year 1 is based on Form 372 for FY14.

-Factor D' for years 2-5 are based on Form 372 for FY16.

-The State has accounted for and removed the cost of prescribed drugs, for those receiving Medicare Part D, from it's estimate.
+The basis of these estimates is as follows: - Factor D' is based on Form 372 for FY14.
+The State has accounted for and removed the cost of prescribed drugs, for those receiving Medicare Part D, from it's estimate. - iii.

-iii.
 Factor G Derivation.
 The estimates of Factor G for each waiver year are included in Item J-1.
 The basis of these estimates is as follows:

-Factor G for year 1 is based on actual data for FY14.
+Factor G is based on actual data for FY14.